MewsSystems/gitbook-connector-api/guidelines/serialization.md

 }
 ```

-To update a value of a property we're using structure called `Update value` which allows us to distinguish if you want to set a new value, keep the old one or completely remove it (if the property is nullable).
+To update or remove a value of a property, we use the structure called `Update value`, which allows us to distinguish if you want to set a new value, keep the old one or completely remove it (if the property is nullable).

-Therefore there is no need to resend unchanged values.
-This also reduces possibility of concurrency errors - resending all values (of which only few has actually changed) might overwrite another changes done by other user or partner.
+Therefore, there is no need to resend unchanged values.
+This also reduces the possibility of concurrency errors - resending all values (of which only few has actually changed) might overwrite other changes done by other users or integration partner.

 Example usages:
-* To keep a current property value do not send the `Update value` object at all.
+* To keep a current property value, do *not* send the `Update value` object at all.
-* To set a new property value provide it as `Value` parameter of `Update value` object.
+* To set a new property value, provide it as a `Value` parameter of `Update value` object.
-* To remove a old value send a `null` inside `Value` parameter of `Update value` object.
+* To remove an old value, send `null` inside the `Value` parameter of `Update value` object.

 ```javascript
 {